Martijn Scheijbeler

 Unlimited Resources

 The narrative around this is often that you always need to scale.
-It applies to most startups, and overall I’m a fan of it.
+It applies to most startups, and I’m a fan of it overall.
 But it’s not realistic later on.
-A business with 90% of its marketing expenses is not healthy at scale.
+A business with 90% of its marketing expenses is unhealthy at scale.
 Scaling an unlimited budget might work well for you, but at some point, Finance will start knocking on your door as you’re ruining their cash flow positions.

 Unplanned Costs

-“A good leader can plan for any type of cost well ahead” – Nobody said ever.
-New ideas and costs always come up; I’m a firm believer in making sure that you keep a flexible mind and can adjust plans.
+“A good leader can plan for any type of cost well ahead,” – Nobody said ever.
+New ideas and costs always come up; I firmly believe in ensuring you keep a flexible mind and can adjust plans.
 For example, when we hit the pandemic in 2020, all our (preplanned budget) plans were useless as it would have ruined RVshare if we had continued on that spending level.
-Two months later, it turned out that we needed to spend way more aggressively than we ever expected and we ended up ‘overspending’ according to budget plans by many millions.
+Two months later, it turned out that we needed to spend way more aggressively than we ever expected, and we ended up ‘overspending’ according to budget plans by many millions.

 Brand versus Performance

-“You should always invest in the long-term by building a brand” versus “Performance Marketing is key, Advertising can’t be measured”.
-If you’ve heard both, welcome to the club!
+“You should always invest in the long-term by building a brand” versus “Performance Marketing is key, Advertising can’t be measured” if you’ve heard both, welcome to the club!
 If you lean one way, you might be able to learn a bit more about the other side.
 It’s a misconception that you can’t measure a brand.
-The comparison that I keep bringing up to people is the one of Booking.com versus Airbnb, one very well known for its performance marketing and the other one for its amazing brand building.
-However, that doesn’t mean that Airbnb spends over $400+ million on efforts that I would mainly categorize as performance marketing.
-Initiatives don’t always belong in a bucket, although I just described as they do.
-Both sides are just as important and not your budget but your overall marketing strategy should guide you on what to spend money on.
-Ours has guided us in multiple ways but we’ll remain to invest heavily in both buckets, in the future.
+The comparison I keep bringing up to people is the one of Booking.com versus Airbnb, one very well known for its performance marketing and the other for its amazing brand building.
+However, that doesn’t mean Airbnb spends over $400+ million on efforts that I would mainly categorize as performance marketing.
+Initiatives don’t always belong in a bucket, although I just described them as they do.
+Both sides are just as important, and not your budget but your overall marketing strategy should guide you on what to spend money on.
+Ours has guided us in multiple ways, but we’ll remain to invest heavily in both buckets, in the future.

 Working with Finance